-In order for cases to reach the threshold of Title IX, the incident must be reported while the parties are all associated with the College (as current students or employees) and must have occurred on property owned or operated by the College in the United States.
+In order for cases to reach the threshold of Title IX, the incident must be reported while the parties are all associated with the College (as current students, employees, or members of the Board of Trustees).
+All sex discrimination and sex-based harassment, including those of which involve sex-based hostile environment will be addressed.
+The conduct must have occurred under the College's education program or activity that is subject to the disciplinary authority of a Title IX-covered entity even when some conduct alleged to be contributing to the hostile environment occurred outside the College's education program or activity or outside United States.
 Additionally, during the time the misconduct is reported to have occurred, the College must have substantial control of the respondent (accused) and the context of the misconduct.
 Cases that reach this federal threshold will be investigated and adjudicated following the Title IX Grievance Procedures.

-While the federal definition of sexual harassment and jurisdictional requirements are specific in what is prohibited under Title IX, the College reserves the right to address conduct that threatens the College's commitment to a learning environment that is caring, and intellectually stimulating.
-Cases that do not meet the federal definition of sexual harassment but otherwise violate the College's Sexual Misconduct Policy will be investigated and adjudicated under the Non-Title IX Grievance Procedures.
+Under the 2024 Title IX guidelines, while the federal definitions of sexual harassment, sex-based harassment, and jurisdictional requirements clearly outline prohibited conduct under Title IX, the College maintains the right to address behavior that undermines its commitment to a caring and intellectually stimulating learning environment.
+Incidents that do not meet the federal definition of sex discrimination or sex-based harassment will be investigated and adjudicated according to other College Policies and Procedures.